kiwicom/dockerfiles/README.md

 The images are built automatically by Docker Hub for the `:latest` tag, with updates of the base image triggering rebuilds.

+## kiwicom/ansible

+- Base image `python:3.6-alpine3.7`
+- Packages: CA certificates, ansible

+We use this in CI to run Ansible playbooks.

 ## kiwicom/black

 - Base image: `python:3.6-alpine3.7`